Azure/msi-acrpull/README.md

   managedIdentityResourceID: /subscriptions/712288dc-f816-4242-b73f-a0a87265dcc8/resourceGroups/my-identities/providers/Microsoft.ManagedIdentity/userAssignedIdentities/my-acr-puller
 ```

 Once the custom resource deployed, you can deploy your application to pull images from the ACR.
 No changes to the application deployment yaml is needed.

+> If the application pod uses a custom service account, then specify `serviceAccountName` property in AcrPullBinding spec.

 # How it works
 The architecture looks like below.
 As an user you will create a custom resource `ACRPullBinding`, which binds a managed identity (using client ID or resource ID) to an Azure container registry (using its FQDN).